Edited by: Keri Stooksbury

 Capital One does limit the number of personal cards you can open with them to just 2 cards.

-However, this only applies to Capital One-branded cards (like the Capital One® Venture® Rewards card) and not co-branded cards or business cards (like the Bass Pro Shops CLUB card or the Spark® Cash card).
+However, this only applies to Capital One-branded cards (like the Capital One® Venture® Rewards card) and not co-branded cards or business cards (like the Bass Pro Shops CLUB card or the Capital One Spark Cash Plus Card).
 Cards that have been product changed due to other cards being discontinued do not count either (even if they are Capital One-branded cards).

 Capital One will only approve you for 1 credit card every 6 months, and this applies to both personal and business credit cards.
 So, if you open the Capital One® Savor® Rewards card today, you’ll have to wait at least 6 months before applying for a card like the Cap One Venture.